-Gold sheet embossed fragment now reincorporated into the restored cape.
+Gold cape fragment.
+The piece of beaten sheet gold is embossed and it has been reincorporated into the restored cape.

 - 1900BC-1600BC (circa)

-- Excavated/Findspot: Mold, The Mold Gold Cape was found by workmen quarrying for stone in a burial mound in 1833 in a field named Bryn yr Ellyllon (the Fairies' or Goblins' Hill).
-At the centre of the mound was a stone-lined grave with the crushed gold cape around the fragmentary remains of a skeleton.
-Strips of bronze and many amber beads were recovered, but only one of the beads reached the British Museum.
+- Excavated/Findspot: Mold, The Mold Gold Cape was found in a burial mound in a field named Bryn yr Ellyllon (the Fairies' or Goblins' Hill).

 - (Europe,United Kingdom,Wales,Flintshire,Mold)